-S,F,W,Sp SPAN 105 1-5 credits INTRODUCTION SPANISH THE TO IN WORKPLACE Е
+SPAN 105 S,F,W,Sp 1-5 c credits

+INTRODUCTION то SPANISH IN THE

+WORKPLACE E

 Builds vocabulary and introduces more complex points of language, including idioms, grammar, and, especially, pronunciation.
 Provides additional opportunities for telephone and face-to-face communication in workplace settings.
-Within any of the vocabulary-specific domains. students will advance from one level to the next in sequence (SPAN 105, 106, and 107).
+Within any of the vocabulary-specific domains, students will advance from one level to the next in sequence (SPAN 105, 106, and 107).
 Prerequisite: SPAN 104 or equivalent

-SPAN 106 S.F.W.Sp 1-5 credits SPANISH IN THE WORKPLACE
+SPAN 106 S,F,W,Sp 1-5 credits SPANISH IN THE WORKPLACE E